deepster/Airbnb-data-in-Tableau/README.md

 ###### Questions asked during EDA

 1. How do renting prices compare in different locations in NYC?
-2. Which locations are more popular to stay at and how does this effect the price?
+2. Which locations are more popular to stay at and how does this affect the price?
 3. What are some features that contribute to the price of a room?

 ## Breakdown of Tableau Dashboard